Josegutierrez69/proof-of-solvency-verification/README.md

 ### Generate your Merkle Leaf Hash

 If you would like to generate your Merkle Leaf Hash yourself, Bitso's Proof of Solvency page displays your balance for each currency at the time the snapshot was taken.
-Use the balances with trailing zeroes and your Account Code as input to the following command.
+Use the balances and your Account Code as input to the following command.

 `node merkle-tree-calculate-leaf-hash.js <My Account Code> <Currency A Code>=<Currency A Balance> <Currency B Code>=<Currency B Balance> ...`